StormTersteeg/PHP-Sprint-Framework/README.md

 ## Getting Started

-To start, clone the project.
-Now give the folder a unique name, I'm going to be using `my_project` for example.
-Remove any unwanted files like `.git` and `README.md`.
+To start, download the project.
+Create a new directory, I'm going to be using `my_project` for examples.

 It is possible to add any resource to this project if you want to, I will explain this in the [resources](#resources) section.
 (For example charts.js or any front-end library)